M/S Brahe will start cruises in Denmark in June 2015.

 1-2 beds, round window, toilet and shower.
 Cabins on deck 1.

-Small inner or outer cabin (economy class), 2 beds, sink.
+Small inner or outer cabin, 2 beds, sink, no shower in cabins.
 Cabins on deck 1.

 Originally the ship was built in USA during the World War II to be an escort vessel.
 She is known to have crossed the Atlantic Ocean under the flag of USA during the war.
 In her main operation are on the western coast of Africa and the Gibraltar area, she served as an anti-submarine corvette.
 Under the Union Jack the ship was called HMS Kilchernan.